jherey/amazing-cabbage/src/pages/posts/creating-an-ubuntu-digital-ocean-droplet.md

 ## Steps to Create a Droplet

-1. Create an account on Digital Ocean from [www.digitalocean.com](www.digitalocean.com) or use my [referral link](https://m.do.co/c/fdf6b4e6a1b9) which gives you $50 in credit to run apps for two months.
+1. Create an account on Digital Ocean from [www.digitalocean.com](www.digitalocean.com) or use my [referral link](https://m.do.co/c/fdf6b4e6a1b9) which gives you $50 in credit.
 2. Click on _"New Droplet"_ or _"Create"_ on the top right and select _"Droplets"_.
 3. **Choosing an Image:** an image is a platform where we want our application to run on.
 Popular options are Ubuntu, Fedora, and CentOS.
 Explaining what these Linux servers are is beyond the scope of this tutorial.
    ![choosing an image](/images/screenshot-2019-10-08-at-11.20.30-am.png)